(ex: summer school, sports requirements, or vacation)

 Yes, ORS will provide transportation for students to Hill College completely free of charge.

 Students may drive themselves to Hill College with parental permission.
 Students who choose this option are on their own for gas expenses and all liability.
-You will need to fill out the Transportation Agreement and provide information to receive a parking pass.
-Make sure your child arrives at Hill College before class starts at 10:00am.
-Note that breakfast will be served from 9:15am-10:00am in the cafeteria.
+You will need to fill out the Transportation Agreement and provide information.
+Please be at Hill College daily by 9:15am.
+They will need to sign in and out upon arrival, and they

 The summer program is completely free to all UB/UBMS participants.
 There is no cost or charge to you.